philmph/Vienna-HUG-MeetUp-Sep-2024/README.md

 Repository to store the code samples for my Vienna HUG MeetUp talk in September 2024.

+I will not be updating this repository after 19.09.2024 anymore.
+Will be left in the current state as-is.

 ## References

 | Name                 | Link                                                                                                    |